-Android ExpandableList properties and methods, you can specify the desired list group by its caption or index.
-Usually, it is more convenient to address groups by caption, because it makes the script easier to understand:
+Android ListView properties and methods, you can specify the desired list view item by its caption or index.
+Usually, it is more convenient to address groups and items by caption, because it makes the script easier to understand:

 It is possible to use wildcard characters (* and ?) or regular expressions when specifying the caption.
 The asterisk (*) corresponds to a string of any length (including an empty string), the question mark corresponds to any single character (including none).
 Wildcards and regular expressions are useful if the list group’ captions can be different in different contexts.